-Let A be an $n \times n$ matrix.
-Give a summary of all the conditions we have found that are equivalent to A being invertible.
+Let tha t A be an $n \times n$ at are equivalen matrix.
+Given to A being e a summary invertible. of all the con nditions we ha ave found

 8 Vector Products in 3-Space

 8.1 Definition: Cross product